Pranas Dovydaitis: Biography

-Pranas Dovydaitis was born in Marijampolė County, Runkiai and attended Veiveriai Teachers' Seminary, later studied in the University of Moscow.
-In 1913 he became an editor of a newspaper Viltis in Vilnius.
-It was closed in 1915 and Dovydaitis went to Kaunas where he started to participate actively in its academic circles and from 1922 to 1940 was a professor in the University of Lithuania (now - Vytautas Magnus University).
-The range of topics of his articles was quite wide - religious science, philosophy and natural science, but in all his articles some synoptical-historical interest could be found.
+Pranas Dovydaitis was born in Marijampolė County, Runkiai, and attended Veiveriai Teachers' Seminary, later studying at the Imperial Moscow University.
+In 1913, he became an editor of the newspaper Viltis in Vilnius.
+It was closed in 1915 and Dovydaitis went to Kaunas, where he started to participate actively in its academic circles, and from 1922 to 1940, he was a professor at the University of Lithuania (now - Vytautas Magnus University).
+The range of topics of his articles was quite wide - religious science, philosophy ,and natural science, but in all his articles, some synoptical-historical interest could be found.
 The topics of primitive man and culture were one of his priorities.
 He was a Signatory of the Act of Independence of Lithuania.
-After the Soviet occupation of Lithuania Dovydaitis was arrested in 1941 with his family and sent to one of the Soviet Gulag camps in the northern Ural.
+After the Soviet occupation of Lithuania, Dovydaitis was arrested in 1941 with his family and sent to one of the Soviet Gulag camps in the northern Ural.
 His remains have not yet been found.
-Dovydaitis was a member and one of the founders of the Catholic youth and student organization Ateitis in Lithuania which is now a full member of Fimcap.
+Dovydaitis was a member and one of the founders of the Catholic youth and student organization Ateitis in Lithuania, which is now a full member of Fimcap.

 Family

 Pranas Dovydaitis was the eldest of 15 children in his family.
-His wife - Marcelė Bucevičiūtė-Dovydaitienė.
+His wife was Marcelė Bucevičiūtė-Dovydaitienė.
 They had three sons and two daughters.